EthicalSource/contributor_covenant/content/faq.md

 ## Frequently Asked Questions

+We recognize that the adoption of a code of conduct can be a source of confusion or even anger for some people in an open source community.
+This FAQ is intended to address some of the common concerns that we see raised by people whose reaction to adoption is a negative one, and we hope it will help alleviate some of their concerns.

 ### Are codes of conduct a mechanism for turning project governance over to "social justice warriors"?
 Project maintainers are responsible for tailoring and enforcing the codes of conduct that they adopt.
 A code of conduct does not grant any authority or power to anyone outside of this group.
 Even if pressure is applied from a third party, such as on social media, the project maintainers alone have the authority to enforce the code of conduct and are under no obligation to bow to external pressure.